icann/rdap-conformance-tool/docs/std_95.md

   "message": "The following name/values shall exist: type or identifier."
 }
 ```
-    4. For the JSON name type , the value shall be a JSON string data type.
+    4. For the JSON name type, the value shall be a JSON string data type.
 ``` json
 {
   "code": -11204,